 Google is always working to keep its user’s information safe.
-A blog posted on Google Apps Developer posted by Tom Holman, Product Manager, Google Sheets and Josh Danzier, Software Engineer at same division said the technology major will provide enhanced third-party access protection for Google Sheets.
+A blog posted on Google Apps Developer posted by Tom Holman, Product Manager, Google Sheets, and Josh Danziger, Software Engineer at the same division, said the technology major would provide enhanced third-party access protection for Google Sheets.

-As a part of this quality, Google begin to require explicit authorization when third-party sites requests access to Google Sheets content via the Google Visualization API or Google Query Language.
+As a part of this quality, Google begins to require explicit authorization when third-party sites requests access to Google Sheets content via the Google Visualization API or Google Query Language.

-It has enhanced the third-party access protection for its productivity services such as, Docs, Sheets etc.
+It has enhanced third-party access protection for its productivity services such as Docs, Sheets, etc.

-Google conferred the more information that, for many developers, this change will be transparent but at the same time others may need to make changes in order to continue reading spreadsheet data.
-From September 14, 2016 Google will begin enforcing these requirements.
+Google conferred more information that, for many developers, this change will be transparent, but at the same time, others may need to make changes in order to continue reading spreadsheet data.
+From September 14, 2016, Google will begin enforcing these requirements.

-Moreover, for enhancing its productivity apps more useful on Android, Google recently has introduced third-party plugins.
-By using these new plugins, its productivity suites can extend functionality from apps like Scanbot, DocuSign and ProsperWorks into Docs as well as sheets.
+Moreover, to enhance its productivity apps more useful on Android, Google recently introduced third-party plugins.
+Using these new plugins, its productivity suites can extend functionality from apps like Scanbot, DocuSign, and ProsperWorks into Docs and sheets.

-This new feature provided by Google is very much useful for its each and every user of Google Sheets but it will especially appeal to enterprise community looking to use Google’s Cloud Based Services.
-As it fulfilling the biggest priority of users that is Security.
+This new feature provided by Google is very much useful for its each and every user of Google Sheets, but it will especially appeal to the enterprise community looking to use Google’s Cloud-Based Services.

 For more details on the technical changes, you can visit Google charts API documentation.